 Call centers use key performance indicators (KPIs) to measure the activities and performance of their call center agents, and there are both plenty of them to choose from.

-Here, I will give you the five best KPIs for call centers working with outbound telemarketing and telesales.
+Here, I will give you the five best call center KPIs working with outbound telemarketing and telesales.

 Why are call center metrics important?

-It is important for your business to identify and track the best KPIs for your call center based on the outcome you want to achieve.
-Identifying and tracking KPIs should lead to improved telemarketing performance.
+It is important for your business to identify and track the best call center KPIs based on the outcome you want to achieve.
+Identifying and tracking call center KPIs should lead to improved telemarketing performance.

 Logically, there is no point in spending time identifying KPIs and measuring them if they are not put to good use.
 It is important to look at multiple KPIs in the right context.
 Simply being aware of a call center KPI is not enough.